AngelVzla99/QAProblem/README.md

 * Genetic algorithm with multiple populations
 * Ant cololny optimization
 * Memetic algorithm

+A description of each algorithm and the implementation can be found in *documents/Paper.pdf* file.

 # How is structured this repository ?